QuestioWo/l4_amos_project/timelog.md

 ### 30th January 2023

-* *4 hours* redownloading miccai dataset and making small adjustments to data loader to work better. expanded model to also take N slices of the logits before, i.e recusive scans
+* *4 hours* redownloading miccai dataset and making small adjustments to data loader to work better. expanded model to also take N slices of the logits before, i.e recusive scans. uploaded results to miccai, errors occured

+### 31st January 2023

+* *0.5 hours* experimenting with loss functions and retraining